jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.14.7
+- updated list view to show date on the first line and file size below it
+- refined alignment and spacing of list rows for a cleaner look

 ### 0.14.6
 - increased list view thumbnail size to 96×96 and reduced filename font size slightly
 - adjusted padding around each result item for even spacing on all sides